nenofetch/aboutme/doc/configurations.md

 Search all comments on ```/static/index.html``` such as ```<!-- // Start about \\-->``` and replace all the content below.
 If you don't need it, you can remove it or comment.

 ## Layout
-Change the content layout from centered to not centered.
+Change the content layout from the center position to the left.

 Search ```<main class="container center">``` and remove the ```center``` class.